Grilled Octopus with Potatoes

 Serve 2 to 4

-• TENDERIZE THE OCTOPUS BEFORE BOILING IT: Place the octopus on a cutting board.
+• Can we tenderize the octopus before boiling it?
+Yes, you can.
+Place the octopus on a cutting board.
 Use a wooden spoon or meat mallet, and pound the octopus multiple times, starting in the middle and moving down each tentacle to tenderize the meat.
+But it’s best to boil it.

-• Do you own a pressure cooker?
-Then toss in the octopus into your pressure cooker, add enough water to cover it, and set the timer to tenderize.
+• Can we cook octopus in a pressure cooker?
+Yes.
+Toss the octopus into your pressure cooker, add enough water to cover it, and set the timer to tenderize.
 It should tenderize the octopus in half the time.

-• When Grilling: the grill rack should be about 4 inches from the heat source.
+• How to grill the octopus?
+When Grilling: the grill rack should be about 4 inches from the heat source, and it should be on medium heat.

-• You Can Prepare the Octopus: at least 24 hours in advance by boiling it until tender, draining, covering, and refrigerating octopus.
+• Can we prepare or make ahead?
+Yes, at least 24 hours in advance, and boiling it until tender, draining, covering, and refrigerating octopus.
 Then grill it (as in our recipe card) and serve it sliced with boiled potatoes, onions, and pancetta.

-• Refrigerate any leftovers.
-This can be served as a salad the next day.
+• Also, refrigerate any leftovers.
+Leftovers can be served as a salad the next day.
 Enjoy!

 Grilled octopus with potatoes by 2sistersrecipes.com